coverclock/com-diag-codex/README.md

 encryption for the kinds of low-level, usually C or C++, code that I typically am asked to develop.

+## What Works

-I first developed Codex under OpenSSL 1.0.2 (the default version under Ubuntu "xenial").
-I later ported it to OpenSSL 1.1.1 (the development version at the time I did this work), OpenSSL 1.0.1 (the default version under Raspbian "jessie" on the Raspberry Pi 2 and 3), and BoringSSL 1.1.0 (Google's fork of OpenSSL 1.1.0).
-The renegotiation feature in Codex only works under OpenSSL 1.0.2.
+I first developed Codex under OpenSSL 1.0.2 (the "native" version under Ubuntu "xenial").
+I later ported it to OpenSSL 1.1.1 (the development version at the time I did this work), OpenSSL 1.0.1 (the "native" version under Raspbian "jessie" on the Raspberry Pi 2 and 3), and BoringSSL 1.1.0 (Google's fork of OpenSSL 1.1.0).

+The Codex renegotiation feature in Codex only works under OpenSSL 1.0.2.

+I have run all the unit tests on an x86_64 Ubuntu "xenial" system, and on both a Raspberry Pi 2 (ARM 32-bit) and 3 (ARM 64-bit) running Raspbian "jessie".

+I have also run the client and server unit tests programs talking between the x86_64 and the ARMs, each using Codex built against their "native" versions of OpenSSL, as a demonstration of interoperability.

 ## Contact